apache/skywalking-banyandb/docs/concept/tsdb.md

 In addition, each part maintains several metadata files.
 Among them, `metadata.json` is the metadata file for the part, storing descriptive information, such as start and end times, part size, etc.

-The `meta.bin` is a skipping index file serves as the entry file for the entire part, helping to index the `primary.bin` file.
+The `meta.bin` is a skipping index file that serves as the entry file for the entire part, helping to index the `primary.bin` file.

 The `primary.bin` file contains the index of each [block](#Block).
 Through it, the actual data files or the tagFamily metadata files ending with `.tfm` can be indexed, which in turn helps to locate the data in blocks.